gwpy/gwpy/docs/spectrogram/index.rst

 Calculating a `Spectrogram` from a :class:`~gwpy.timeseries.core.TimeSeries`
 ============================================================================

-.. currentmodule:: gwpy.timeseries.core

-The time-frequency :class:`~gwpy.spectrogram.core.Spectrogram` of a `TimeSeries` can be calculated using the :meth:`TimeSeries.spectrogram`.
+The time-frequency :class:`Spectrogram` of a :class:`~gwpy.timeseries.TimeSeries` can be calculated using the :meth:`~gwpy.timeseries.TimeSeries.spectrogram`.
-We can extend the original :ref:`time-series example <timeseries-plot>` with calculation of a :class:`~gwpy.spectrogram.core.Spectrogram` with a 20-second stride:
+We can extend the original :ref:`time-series example <timeseries-plot>` with calculation of a :class:`Spectrogram` with a 20-second stride:

 .. literalinclude:: spectrogram_plot.py
    :lines: 1-4